andres20980/kasten-docs/docs/kanister.md

 -
 - Extending Veeam Kasten with Kanister
 - Kanister-Enabled Applications
-- Application Consistent PostgreSQL Backup
+- Logical Elasticsearch Backup
-If it hasn't been done already, the bitnami Helm repository needs to be added to your local configuration:
+If it hasn't been done already, the elastic Helm repository needs to be added to your local configuration:
-Install the PostgreSQL chart from the bitnami Helm repository:
+Install the Elasticsearch chart from the elastic Helm repository:
+Once Elasticsearch is installed, create an index and insert some documents in the Elasticsearch cluster by following the commands mentioned here.
+To create a Blueprint resource, please run the command below:
 Note
-This is an example workflow that has been validated with PostgreSQL chart version 11.9.13.
-For different versions of PostgreSQL and other requirements, modify the postgresql-hooks.yaml blueprint below as required.
-Next create a file postgresql-hooks.yaml with the following contents And then apply the file using:
-Finally add the following annotation to the PostgreSQL StatefulSets to instruct Veeam Kasten to use the above hooks when performing operations on this PostgreSQL instance.
-The PostgreSQL backup example provided above serves as a blueprint template for achieving application-consistent backups.
+The Elasticsearch backup example provided above serves as a blueprint template for logical backups.
 Please note that these examples may need to be modified for specific production environments and setups.
 As a result, it is highly recommended to carefully review and modify the blueprints as needed before deploying them for production use.
+Alternatively, use the Blueprints page on Veeam Kasten Dashboard to create the Blueprint resource.
+Once the Blueprint is created, the StatefulSets will need to be annotated to instruct Veeam Kasten to use the Blueprint while performing backup operations on this Elasticsearch instance.
+The following example demonstrates how to annotate the Elasticsearch StatefulSet with the elasticsearch-blueprint.
 Finally, use Veeam Kasten to backup and restore the application.
 © Copyright 2017-2024, Kasten, Inc.
 ### latest_kanister_k8ssandra_policy.md